Akhilm234/Portfolio-website-using-HTML-and-CSS/README.md

-This is developed website of My Portfolio: "https://xh05hfof1pmwc1ragh0jiq.on.drv.tw/www.Akhilmportfolio.com/"

 The HTML Structure (The Base)
 We have a webpage with different sections: "Home," "About," "Portfolio," and "Contact."
 Think of these as the rooms in your LEGO house.